-We are currently conducting several clinical trials in our Phase III program with pimavanserin for Parkinson's disease psychosis, including a pivotal Phase III efficacy, tolerability and safety study, and open-label safety extension studies.
 We believe that pimavanserin also has the potential to address a range of other neurological and psychiatric disorders, including Alzheimer's disease psychosis and schizophrenia, which are underserved by currently marketed antipsychotic drugs.
-We have completed a Phase II trial with pimavanserin as a co-therapy in schizophrenia and have established plans for a future Phase II feasibility study to explore the use of pimavanserin as a treatment for Alzheimer's disease psychosis.
+We have completed a Phase II trial with pimavanserin as a co-therapy in schizophrenia and are planning to initiate a Phase II trial in the second half of 2013 to evaluate the use of pimavanserin as a treatment for patients with Alzheimer's disease psychosis.